"Get down there and eat it!" Joe shoved Daniel to the ground, but the foreign teen kept his mouth shut.

 "Can you help me?"
 Geil asked, Daniel's dark eyes slipping down to the paper.

-“Homework.”
-Daniel took his canvas from the easel, hiding it where he usually did, and walked to Geil.
+"Homework."
+Daniel took his canvas from the easel, hiding it between two old paintings, and walked to Geil.
 The blonde boy walked Daniel to his room, where he went to his desk and sat in his chair, putting the paper on the table top.
 Daniel got on his knees to look.

 "You can't do this?"